-The primary board committee overseeing risk matters is the RCC Committee.
-It has delegated responsibility for a number of specialist topics to various subcommittees, as outlined in the chart below.
+The primary board committee overseeing risk matters is the risk, capital management and compliance committee ("RCC").
+It has delegated responsibility for a number of specialist topics to various subcommittees, as outlined in the previous chart.
 A number of the individual committees' members are non-executives, further strengthening the Group's central, independent risk oversight and control functions.